bsantos2/AOSPaper/00_SPIN.md

-Great questions—these dive deep into SPIN’s architecture and how it leverages Modula-3 for safe extensibility.
-Let’s break each one down:

----

 ### 🧠 1.
 Essential Features of Modula-3 for SPIN’s Extensibility

 SPIN relies heavily on Modula-3’s language-level safety and modularity to support dynamic, safe kernel extensions.
 The most essential features are: